LanskovNV/MapViewer/README.md

 # MapViewer
 ![](https://raw.githubusercontent.com/LanskovNV/MapViewer/develop/public/mapbanner.png)
 ## Purpose
-Java Script project to work with maps
+Java Script project to work with maps.
+You can load openstreetmap you want and we'll parse streets, houses and water objects for you.
 ### Quick start guide

 1. For the very beginning you need to choose one of two languages the application supports: Russian or English.
 You can do it by using the local toggle situated down below.